Were you told No?

-There are many misconceptions when it comes to your VA eligibility.
+There are many misconceptions when it comes to VA health care benefits eligibility.
 You may have been told you're not eligible because you make too much money.
-Or maybe a buddy told you there is an enrolment cut-off date.
-If you've been told "No", see the information bellow.
-You may be more qualified than you thought.
+Maybe a buddy told you there is an enrollment cut-off date or VA health care is only for combat veterans.
+If you've been told, “no,” keep reading.
+Many Veterans are surprised to learn they are eligible for VA health care benefits.

 Eligibility Myths